elifozyurek/iztech/README.md

 # iztech
-my homework and practice codes in IZTECH
+* Homework and practice codes in IZTECH.